jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Old Underworld Dragon.md

 RacialMods:
 Languages: Common, Draconic, Dwarven, Ignan, Terran
 SQ: change shape, underworld burrower
+SpecialAbilities:
+  Adamantine Claws (Ex): >
-SpecialAbilities: Adamantine Claws (Ex) The claws of an underworld dragon are made of adamantine, and have the qualities of a weapon made from that material.
-Change Shape (Su) A young or older underworld dragon can assume any humanoid form three times per day as if using polymorph.
-Smoke Vision (Ex) A very young and older underworld dragon can see perfectly in smoky conditions (such as those created by pyrotechnics).
-Underworld Burrower (Ex) An adult underworld dragon gains a 10-foot bonus to its burrow speed.
+    The claws of an underworld dragon are made of adamantine, and have the qualities of a weapon made from that material.
+  Change Shape (Su): >
+    A young or older underworld dragon can assume any humanoid form three times per day as if using polymorph.
+  Smoke Vision (Ex): >
+    A very young and older underworld dragon can see perfectly in smoky conditions (such as those created by pyrotechnics).
+  Underworld Burrower (Ex): >
+    An adult underworld dragon gains a 10-foot bonus to its burrow speed.
 When the underworld dragon becomes old and every two age categories thereafter, its burrow speed increases by an additional 10 feet.
 SpellsKnown: Spells Known (CL 9th; concentration +13) 4th (5/day)-shout (DC 18), stone shape 3rd (7/day)-displacement, fireball (DC 17), protection from good 2nd (7/day)-acid arrow, flaming sphere (DC 16), resist energy, scorching ray 1st (7/day)-burning hands (DC 15), cause fear (DC 15), magic missile, ray of enfeeblement (DC 15), true strike 0 (at will)-acid splash, bleed (DC 14), detect magic, flare (DC 14), ghost sound, mage hand, read magic, resistance
 SpellsPrepared:
 SpellDomains: